elliottdehn/impulse/README.md

 3. Become more fluent in the mobile platform
 4. Practice MVP architecture in order to create better code
 5. Deploy the application on iOS and Android using a single code base
-6. Practice dependency injection
+6. Practice dependency injection and other SOLID principles
 7. Test my code effectively
 8. Deliver usable functionality iteratively and frequently
 9. Springboard off of what I learn to create a more complicated project (Memebox)
 10. Exercise some creative muscles by making the application visually appealing through a mixture of animations and visual design.
-11. Practice and understand the benefits of dependency inversion (as well as apply other SOLID principles).

 # MVP Design Considerations
 I would like to be able to: